Organosulfur Chemistry on sub-Neptunes: Implications for hazes and biosignatures

-In contrast, the hydrocarbons \ce{C2H2}, \ce{C2H4}, and \ce{C2H6} would satisfy the abundance constraints otherwise attributed to DMS and DMDS \citep{Madhu2025, Hu2025}.
-It has previously been demonstrated that hydrocarbons such as \ce{C3H4} or \ce{C2H6} can fit the observed transmission spectra equally or better than DMS or DMDS \citep{Luque2025, MattLuis2025}, and that many hydrocarbon molecules in general are difficult to distinguish from DMS or DMDS in low resolution observations at JWST wavelengths \citep{Niraula2025}.
-The efficient production of hydrocarbons contrasts with the results of \citet{Hu2025}, and the hydrocarbon production is insensitive to the rate of the organosulfur chemistry or the deep \ce{H2S} abundance.
-Our profile of hydrocarbons provide a plausible and self-consistent explanation to the reported detections of DMS or DMDS from both \citet{Madhu2023} and \citet{Hu2025}.
-We also refer readers to the parallel study Tsai et al., (submitted) for further discussions on the hydrocarbon production on K2-18b, and spectral diagnostics of DMS and DMDS.
+In contrast, the hydrocarbons \ce{C2H6}, \ce{C2H4}, and \ce{C3H4} would naturally satisfy all abundance constraints otherwise attributed to DMS and DMDS by both \citet{Madhu2025} and \citet{Hu2025}.
+It has previously been demonstrated that hydrocarbons such as \ce{C2H6} \citep{Luque2025}, \ce{C2H4} \citep{Stevenson2025}, or \ce{C3H4} \citep{MattLuis2025} can fit the observed transmission spectra of K2-18b equally well compared to DMS or DMDS.
+Many hydrocarbon molecules in general are difficult to distinguish from DMS or DMDS in low resolution observations at JWST wavelengths \citep[see ][]{Niraula2025}.
+The rate of hydrocarbon production is insensitive to the deep \ce{H2S} abundance or the energy barrier to the catalytic reaction step in pathway B (Figure \ref{fig:K2-18b}).
+Our profile of hydrocarbons therefore provide a plausible and self-consistent alternative explanation to the reported detections of DMS or DMDS from both \citet{Madhu2023} and \citet{Hu2025}.
+We also refer readers to the parallel study \citet{Tsai2026} for further discussions on the hydrocarbon production on K2-18b, and spectral diagnostics of DMS and DMDS.

 \citet{DomagalGoldman2011} suggested that higher-than-expected ethane production in an exoplanet atmosphere may be a proxy for biotic DMS, thanks to the enhanced supply of methyl radicals provided by DMS photolysis.
 Our results implicitly test this hypothesis and demonstrate that ethane overproduction by biotic DMS photolysis must reach mixing ratios significantly greater than 10$^{-5}$\,--\,$10^{-3}$ within observable pressure levels in order to overcome the abiotic baseline of ethane production.
 This constraint is demonstrated for 10\% \ce{CH4} in the atmosphere however, in an atmosphere with lesser \ce{CH4}, this ethane overproduction requirement may become less strict.